cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit E – user_content_suspected.png](readme_images/user_content_suspected.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows User Content Suspected by Autopsy.
+It flags artifacts that were created by a user and should be investigated further.

 ---